Competition law: Enforcement

-Chapter 5 of the post war Havana Charter contained an Antitrust code but this was never incorporated into the WTO's forerunner, the General Agreement on Tariffs and Trade 1947.
-Office of Fair Trading Director and Professor Richard Whish wrote sceptically that it "seems unlikely at the current stage of its development that the WTO will metamorphose into a global competition authority".
+Chapter 5 of the post-war Havana Charter contained an Antitrust code but this was never incorporated into the WTO's forerunner, the General Agreement on Tariffs and Trade 1947.
+Office of Fair Trading Director and Richard Whish wrote skeptically that it "seems unlikely at the current stage of its development that the WTO will metamorphose into a global competition authority".
 Despite that, at the ongoing Doha round of trade talks for the World Trade Organization, discussion includes the prospect of competition law enforcement moving up to a global level.
 While it is incapable of enforcement itself, the newly established International Competition Network (ICN) is a way for national authorities to coordinate their own enforcement activities.

+Public support

+In the United States most voters support competition laws and more voters say competition law is not strict enough compared to too strict, according to an opinion poll in 2023.

 Theory

 Classical perspective

 Under the doctrine of laissez-faire, antitrust is seen as unnecessary as competition is viewed as a long-term dynamic process where firms compete against each other for market dominance.
-In some markets, a firm may successfully dominate, but it is because of superior skill or innovativeness.
+In some markets, a firm may successfully dominate, but it is because of superior skill or innovation.
 However, according to laissez-faire theorists, when it tries to raise prices to take advantage of its monopoly position it creates profitable opportunities for others to compete.
-A process of creative destruction begins which erodes the monopoly.
+A process of creative destruction begins, in which the monopoly is eroded.
 Therefore, government should not try to break up monopoly but should allow the market to work.

 The classical perspective on competition was that certain agreements and business practice could be an unreasonable restraint on the individual liberty of tradespeople to carry on their livelihoods.
 Restraints were judged as permissible or not by courts as new cases appeared and in the light of changing business circumstances.
 Hence the courts found specific categories of agreement, specific clauses, to fall foul of their doctrine on economic fairness, and they did not contrive an overarching conception of market power.
 Earlier theorists like Adam Smith rejected any monopoly power on this basis.

 In The Wealth of Nations (1776) Adam Smith also pointed out the cartel problem, but did not advocate specific legal measures to combat them.

 By the latter half of the 19th century, it had become clear that large firms had become a fact of the market economy.
 John Stuart Mill's approach was laid down in his treatise On Liberty (1859).